bartekpacia/language-enforcer-bot/README.md

 2. You'll see that it does Telegram integration stuff and delegates the business logic to [`core.ts`](https://github.com/bartekpacia/telegram-lang-enforcer/blob/master/src/core.ts)
 3. Try to somehow replicate the behavior of the Telegram Bot with your messenger platform of choice

-PS If you find any bugs or have some ingenious idea on how something could be imporoved, we'll be happy to accept your Pull Requests.
+PS If you find any bugs or have some ingenious idea on how something could be improved, we'll be happy to accept your Pull Requests.

 ## Ideas: